Guest post by Dakota Murphey

 No visit to London would be complete without indulging in retail therapy and taking time to enjoy the dynamic food scene when you’re all shopped out.
 From fish and chips and pub grub to fine dining at celebrity chef restaurants – it’s all delicious!
 When you need a little break, relax at one of London’s many cafés and focus on some serious people-watching.

 Shopping in London wouldn’t be right without dropping into Oxford Street.
 It’s one of Europe’s busiest areas, the streets are jam-packed with people looking for major brands and high-street shops.
 Venture down side streets to discover charming speciality boutiques and bespoke designers.
-If you are more high-end, head to Knightsbridge to browse for luxury treats in Harrods’ or at nearby Harvey Nichols.
+If you’re more high-end, head to Knightsbridge to browse luxury treats in Harrods’ or at nearby Harvey Nichols.
 London’s markets are also legendary.

 At the end of a long day, no visit to London can happen without a traditional English afternoon tea.
 Book in at The Savoy or Claridges for some dainty finger sandwiches, indulgent cakes and scones.

-Stay at: Oyster Apartment to be close to culture.
+Stay at: Blythe Loft to be close to culture.

 So there you have our guide to spending 3 days in London, the illustrious capital of the UK.
-With endless sights in London, spending three days here allows you time to fall in love with this captivating capital of contrasts at a more relaxed pace.
+With endless sights, spending three days here allows you time to fall in love with this captivating capital of contrasts at a more relaxed pace.
 And, if you didn’t cover as much ground as you hoped to, there’s always the next time!
 But for now, check out the full portfolio of UK homes that we host on Oliver’s Travels.
-For any added extras or advice on making the most of your trip, our friendly concierge team are on hand – your personal travel genie!
+For any added extras or advice on making the most of your trip, our friendly concierge team is on hand to help with planning and recommendations.